Lawmaker introduces bill that would ban Illinois drivers from pumping their own gas

 If passed, it would go into effect on Jan.
 1, 2021.

 New Jersey is currently the only state where drivers aren’t allowed to pump their own gas.
+The state cited fire safety as the reason behind its law.
 Oregon, which has a similar measure, passed an exemption in 2017 allowing drivers in rural and low-population areas to pump their own gas.

+While hiring attendants would create more jobs, the cost would like be passed on to consumers who are already paying a higher gas tax in Illinois, WGN reported.
+Lilly has not yet commented on her reasoning behind the bill.